-Related work
+2. Related work

-Ever since the publication of the seminal paper by Hevner et al. (2004), design-oriented research in IS has attracted a considerable community of followers.
-Works by numerous various design-oriented researchers have helped to establish the legitimacy of design-type studies and lay the groundwork for theoretical approaches to design science research (e.g. Walls et al.,1992; March and Smith, 1995; Gregor and Jones, 2007).
-A recent book on the subject explores the similarities between the traditional notion of science and advocates application (with interpretation) of scientific principles to design science research (Vahidov, 2012).
+Ever since the publication of the seminal paper by Hevner et al. [3], design-oriented research in IS has attracted a considerable community of followers.
+Works by numerous researchers have helped to establish the legitimacy of design-type studies and lay the groundwork for theoretical approaches to design science [e.g. 4, 5, 6].
+A recent book on the subject explores the similarities between the traditional notion of science and advocates application (with interpretation) of scientific principles to design science research [2].

-We believe posit that in theoretical approach is required to accumulate and applying design knowledge.
+We posit that theoretical approach is required to accumulate and apply design knowledge.
 In this regard, an ideal formulation of a meta-artifact should be in form of a design theory for that class of artifacts.
-The concept of a design theory introduced by Walls et al. (1992) includes both type of requirements and type of system solution as key components.
+The concept of a design theory introduced by Walls et al. [6] includes both type of requirements and type of system solution as key components.
 The development of these components is guided by the kernel theories.
-In Gregor & Jones (2007) (2007) formulation one of the key components includes "the principles of form and action", which could be related to the "type of system solution" mentioned above.
+In Gregor & Jones [4] [4] formulation one of the key components includes "the principles of form and action", which could be related to the "type of system solution" mentioned above.
 These important contributions do not stipulate the exact forms in which different components of a design theory should be formulated structurally and dynamically.
-Vahidov (2006) has proposed a representational framework for design researcher's meta-artifacts that includes analytical, synthetic, technological, and implementation layers.
+Vahidov [7] has proposed a representational framework for design researcher's meta-artifacts that includes analytical, synthetic, technological, and implementation layers.
 Carlsson (2005, p.) has introduced the notion of technological rules to represent design knowledge.
-The form of such a rule could be expressed as: "If you want to achieve A (outcome) in Situa-tion B (problem) and C (context) then something like action/intervention D can help because E (reason)".
-In this work we will present a number of such rules for the design of AENS, which are derived from the results of our experiments.
+The form of such a rule could be expressed as: "If you want to achieve A (outcome) in Situation B (problem) and C (context) then something like action/intervention D can help because E (reason)".
+In this work we present a number of such rules for the design of AENS, which are derived from the results of our experiments.
 To this end we first need to investigate the related work in electronic negotiations involving software agents.

-Research on automated negotiations involving software agents has been extensive (Beam and Segev 1997; Jennings et al. 2001).
+Research on automated negotiations involving software agents has been extensive [8, 9].
 While thorough coverage of the past work in the area is well beyond the scope of this paper, we will review the representative publications in the context of business exchanges.
 One could categorize these in accordance with the context of interactions (i.e. C2C, B2B, B2C), and the extent of automation.

-One well-known early work in this direction was the construction of the Kasbah electronic marketplace (Chavez et al., 1997; Maes et al., 1999).
+One well-known early work in this direction was the construction of the Kasbah electronic marketplace [10, 11].
 Targeting primarily the C2C domain the marketplace allowed human users to configure agents, which would then be sent to the marketplace to negotiate with each other.
 Three types of agents ranging from competitive to the conceding ones were provided.
 Negotiations included a single issue, i.e. price.
 In B2B applications software agents have been proposed for automating various aspects of supply chain management.
-For example, in (Wang et al., 2009) an agent-based architecture has been proposed for dynamic supply chain formation.
+For example, in [12] an agent-based architecture has been proposed for dynamic supply chain formation.
 The agents acting as brokers representing various entities within supply chain negotiated agreements with each other in building up the chain.